-Note, however, that on July 1, 2019, President Trump signed the Taxpayer First Act (the Act) into law.
-The Act lowers the threshold for electronic filing of information returns beginning in 2021.
-This would affect the current electronic filing threshold of 250 or more Forms W-2 and 1099 and thus the reporting requirement.
-Therefore, more employers must be prepared to file electronically and thus comply with the Form W-2 healthcare coverage reporting requirement beginning in 2021 when the threshold decreases to 100 Forms.
-Subsequently, the threshold decreases to 10 Forms for calendar years after 2021.
+Note: On July 1, 2019, President Trump signed the Taxpayer First Act (the Act) into law.
+The Act lowers the threshold for electronic filing of information returns beginning in 2021 from 250 to 100 Forms W-2 and 1099 and thus the reporting requirement.
+The Act decreases the threshold to 10 Forms for calendar years after 2021.
+However, the IRS issued a statement that the electronic filing threshold will remain at 250 until regulations are issued.
+As of July 15, 2021, the IRS had not issued such regulations.

 A waiver from the electronic filing requirement will apply to areas without internet access.